School of Music

 Amanda holds a Bachelor of Music degree from Grove City College, a Master of Music from Northwestern University in Evanston, IL, and a Ph.D. from Louisiana State University.
-At USC, Amanda teaches introduction to music educationmethods for teaching bands in middle and school, meausrement and evaluation, psychology of music, supervises student teachers, advises theses and doctoral dissertations, and directs the Congaree New Horizons Band prorgram.
+At USC, Amanda teaches introduction to music education, methods for middle and high school students music through bands, measurement and evaluation, psychology of music, supervises student teachers, advises theses and doctoral dissertations, and directs the Congaree New Horizons Band prorgram.
 Amanda has also completed two levels of the Modern Band fellowship and recently formed the New Horizons Jam Band, a group that utilizes informal music learning approaches, playing by ear, flexible musicianship, and the incorporation of many music genres.

 Her research interests surround music perception and cognition as a function of instrumental music teacher/conductor effectiveness, music teacher education, affective and emotional responses to music, and community music.
 Her research has been presented at regional, national, and international conferences, most notably the National Biennial In-Service Conference of NAfME: The National Association for Music Education, the Annual Music Education Week in Washington D. C. (MENC), International Symposium for Research in Music Behavior, Society for Music Teacher Education (SMTE), International Society for Music Education, Society for Music Perception and Cognition (SMPC), and the International Conference on Music Perception and Cognition (ICMPC).